Job Profile

 Project Manager Job Profile

-The salary of an IT project manager depends on various factors.
-The German Society for Project Management conducts studies every two years to record the most important influences on the salary of project managers.
-The two biggest influencing factors are the hierarchy level, i.e. which position the project manager assumes within the company, and professional experience.
+The salary of an IT Project Manager depends on various factors.
+The German Society for Project Management (GPM) conducts studies every two years to record the most important influences — the two biggest being hierarchy level and professional experience.

 What Are the Tasks of an IT Project Manager?

-IT project managers have the task of planning and managing IT projects.
-The basic goal is to achieve the best result with the least amount of resources and effort.
-In doing so, they keep track of all important factors, such as time, employees, money, etc., and coordinate tasks between employees, departments and service providers.
+IT Project Managers have the task of planning and managing IT projects.
+They keep track of all important factors — time, team members, budget — and coordinate tasks between employees, departments, and service providers.

 How Does an IT Project Work?